Cuvieronius: Description

-Alive, specimens typically stood about 2.3 m tall at the shoulder, and weighed about 3.5 t, making it around the same shoulder height as an African forest elephant, but heavier and more comparable in weight to an Asian elephant.
+Alive, specimens typically stood about 2.3 m tall at the shoulder, and weighed about 3.5 t, making it around the same size as an Asian elephant.
 The skull was relatively long and low-vaulted.
 The upper tusks were straight to slightly curved, and had a spiral shaped-enamel band, and reached considerable size, with tusks in the region of 2.2 m in length and weights in excess of 50 kg.
 The lower tusks present in more primitive gomphotheres were vestigial in Cuvieronius, being only present in young juveniles, and the lower jaw shortened (brevirostrine).
 The third molars typically had 4 to 4.5 lophs/lophids, with some specimens having 5 lophs/lophids, with relatively simple crowns.
 The limb bones are very robust, even compared to other gomphotheres, likely corresponding with its relatively low body mass.